-The ApplyVarCal algorithm has no input in the driver level; its output is a copy of the original VCF containing additional annotations from the VQSR.
+The ApplyVarCal algorithm has no input in the driver level other than the reference file; its output is a copy of the original VCF containing additional annotations from the VOSR.

 The ApplyVarCal algorithm requires the following ALGO OPTION:

 - -v INPUT: location of the VCF file from the variant calling algorithm.
 It should be the same as the one used in the VarCal algorithm; you can use a VCF file compressed with bgzip and indexed. - --recal VARIANT_RECAL_DATA: location of the VCF file output from the VarCal algorithm. - --tranches_file TRANCHES_FILE: location of the tranches file output from the VarCal algorithm. - --var_type VARIANT_TYPE: determine which variant types will be recalibrated.
 This option should be consistent with the one used in the VarCal algorithm.